-One of the main safety concerns raised related to traffic at the primary school, where there is a need for a designated pick-up/drop-off area.
-There was also a need identified for a pedestrian crossing on Main street.
+One of the main safety concerns raised related to traffic at the primary school in Ballyhale, where there is a need for a designated pick-up/drop-off area.
+There was also a need identified for a pedestrian crossing on Main street to facilitate the school.

 Staff parking at the school is provided within the curtilage, and there is a designated area for buses.
-However, there is no pick-up/ drop-off area, and this should be provided in the interests of safety.
+However, there is no pick-up/drop-off area, and this should be provided in the interests of safety.
 With regard to signage at the school, there are hazard lights and signage to alert drivers to the location of the school.